-What is a Computer User Support Specialist?
+What Does it Take to Be a Computer User Support Specialist?

-Computer User Support Specialist Example Provide technical assistance to computer users.
+Computer User Support Specialist Definition Provide technical assistance to computer users.
 Answer questions or resolve computer problems for clients in person, or via telephone or electronically.
 May provide assistance concerning the use of computer hardware and software, including printing, installation, word processing, electronic mail, and operating systems.

-Life As a Computer User Support Specialist
+A Day in the Life of a Computer User Support Specialist

 - Refer major hardware or software problems or defective products to vendors or technicians for service.